papaknik/Multinomial-Logistic-Regression-with-scikit-learn/README.md

    - **Weighted Logistic Regression**: Application of `class_weight` to address imbalance
    - **SMOTE Logistic Regression**: Use of synthetic oversampling to balance classes
    - **One-vs-Rest (OvR) Logistic Regression**: Handling multiclass classification by training one binary classifier per class
-   - **Bayes Grid Search Logistic Regression**: Hyperparameter tuning using Bayesian optimization
+   - **Bayesian Optimization**: Hyperparameter tuning using BayesSearchCV

 4. **Model Evaluation and Comparison**:
-   - Performance metrics: Balanced accuracy, F1 score, and confusion matrix analysis
+   - Performance metrics: Balanced accuracy, F1-macro score, and confusion matrix analysis
-   - In-depth learning curve analysis for each model
+   - Learning curve analysis for each model
    - Summary DataFrame with a side-by-side comparison of models

 5. **Final Thoughts**: